renecartaya/Automation/README.md

 The project is focused in the development of:

  1) XYZ Positioning systems operating in cartesian coordinates
- 2) SCARA Robot.
+ 2) SCARA Robot
- 3) PID Control for sample temperature control.
+ 3) PID Control for sample temperature control
- 4) Peristaltic pump for high accuracy liquids management.
+ 4) Peristaltic pump for high accuracy liquids management

-both operating by combining stepper motors, servomotors, and linear actuators.
+both operating by combining stepper motors, servomotors, and linear actuators

 ## Requeriments